 If S# is not driven HIGH, the command is not executed, flag status register error bits are not set, and the write enable latch remains set to 1.
-A command applied to a protected subsector is not executed.
-Instead, the write enable latch bit remains set to 1, and flag status register bits 1 and 5 are set.

 When the operation is in progress, the program or erase controller bit of the flag status register is set to 0.
 In addition, the write in progress bit is set to 1.
 When the operation completes, the write in progress bit is cleared to 0.
 The write enable latch bit is cleared to 0, whether the operation is successful or not.
 If the operation times out, the write enable latch bit is reset and the erase error bit is set to 1.